Zalunfiban

-Zalunfiban (INN; code name RUC-4, trade name Disaggpro) is an antiplatelet drug of the glycoprotein IIb/IIIa inhibitors class.
+Zalunfiban (INN; code name RUC-4, proposed trade name Disaggpro) is an antiplatelet drug of the glycoprotein IIb/IIIa inhibitors class.
 It is intended for the emergency prehospital treatment of ST elevation myocardial infarction (STEMI), a type of heart attack with specific ECG findings.

 It was discovered by Barry S. Coller at Rockefeller University and is being developed by CeleCor Therapeutics, a company he founded specifically for this purpose.

 Pharmacology

 Administered subcutaneously, it achieves potent inhibition of platelet aggregation within 15 minutes and has an effect duration of approximately two hours, making it suitable for emergency use.
 Its mechanism of action involves binding to the glycoprotein IIb/IIIa receptor on platelets, displacing the magnesium ion at the receptor's MIDAS site (Metal Ion-Dependent Adhesion Site), and locking the receptor in an inactive conformation.
 This prevents platelet aggregation induced by various activators including thrombin, thromboxane, and ADP, without inducing thrombocytopenia.

 Clinical trials

 The first human trials of zalunfiban were conducted in 2019 and published in 2020.
 Phase III trial results were presented in November 2025.